Contact Information of the Supervisory Authority

 - to ensure the security of our premises, by recording individuals’ photographs and capturing individuals’ images using CCTV monitoring, conduct surveys and seek advice with the aim of improving the club as a whole;

-- to keep appropriate records of coaches, officials and volunteers;
+- to keep appropriate records of members, potential members, coaches, officials and volunteers;

 - to administer our performance programme (for example, monitor player progress or make player selection decisions);